 Kiwi are long lived and slow breeding.
 Stoat control is known to improve kiwi survival rates.
-The decline of the NI brown kiwi population without control is likely to be between 2-3% per year.
-Without pest control, kiwi chick survival is about 6%, largely due to predation by stoats.
+The decline of the western brown kiwi population in the Park without control is likely to be between 3-5% per annum.
+And on average stoats are responsible for the deaths of 60% of kiwi chicks in unprotected areas.